leungjch/elastic-hwy401/README.md

 ## How it works
 The Ministry of Transportation of Ontario (MTO) places many cameras across parts of the provincial highway system, through [511on.ca](https://511on.ca/).
 I simply run the camera streams through a pretrained YOLOv5 model and get the counts of the vehicles (trucks, cars, motorcycles, buses), and stream it into Elasticsearch.

+Inspired by many frustrating experiences on the 401.

 # Setup
 ## Install ElasticSearch and Kibana